GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Problem Setup

-In Theorem~\ref{thm:gpm-covert}, $\sf{GMSeq}(d)$ corresponds to the execution of the authentic GM, where the server applies GM multiple times on a sequence of input databases $D_1, D_2, \dots, D_{n(d)}$, yielding outputs $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_{n(d)}$, respectively.
-Meanwhile, $\sf{GPMSeq}(d)$ corresponds to the planting and execution of GPM, where in Line~\ref{pcln:gpmseq-samplekey}, the backdoor attacker samples its secret backdoor key $\mathbf{w}$ upon compromising the DP library, and the server subsequently executes GPM to output $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_{n(d)}$ on the same sequence of input databases.
+In Theorem~\ref{thm:gpm-covert}, $\adv_d$ represents any party (e.g., the server and downstream users) trying to distinguish between the outputs of GM and GPM, without knowledge of the backdoor key $\mathbf{w}$.
+Meanwhile, $\sf{GMSeq}(d)$ corresponds to the execution of the authentic GM, where the server applies GM multiple times on a sequence of input databases $D_1, D_2, \dots, D_{n(d)}$, yielding outputs $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_{n(d)}$, respectively.
+Meanwhile, $\sf{GPMSeq}(d)$ corresponds to the planting and execution of GPM, where in Line~\ref{pcln:gpmseq-samplekey}, the SCBP samples its secret backdoor key $\mathbf{w}$ upon compromising the DP library.
+Subsequently, in Lines~\ref{pcln:gpmseq-execbegin} to \ref{pcln:gpmseq-execend}, the server executes GPM to output $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_{n(d)}$ on the same sequence of input databases.
 As long as GPM is executed polynomially many times (i.e., $n(d)$ is polynomially bounded), no party can efficiently distinguish its outputs from those of the authentic GM.

 \begin{proof}[Proof sketch of Theorem~\ref{thm:gpm-covert}] Assume the opposite.
 Then an efficient distinguishing adversary could distinguish between samples from the multivariate Gaussian distribution and the hCLWE distribution, thereby breaking the hardness assumption. \end{proof}